COVID-19 Update as of 5/7/2020

 We combine education and technology with compassion and concern to provide the highest quality care for our patients.

 Your Visit: What to Expect

-If you are a new patient, please arrive 30 minutes early.
-You will be asked to fill out paperwork on your past and present medical conditions, past surgeries, family history, what vitamins and medications you are taking, and dosage information.
+If you are a new patient, you will be asked to fill out paperwork on your past and present medical conditions, past surgeries, family history, what vitamins and medications you are taking, and dosage information.
 Click here to download the health history paperwork if you wish to print and fill it out before checking in.

 If you have diabetes or your medications require you to eat, please bring snacks with you.
 If you carry oxygen, please bring enough for up to three hours.